vestrel00/contacts-android/docs/accounts/move-raw-contacts-across-accounts.md

 Let's take a look at what happens when **Google Contacts** moves RawContacts to different Accounts.
 Other apps such as AOSP Contacts and Samsung Contacts may do things a bit differently.
 We will focus on modelling API behavior after Google Contacts behavior because... it's Google.
+For testing, I used a Pixel 4 API 30 emulator and a Samsung Galaxy A71 API 33.

 | **Original Account** | **Target Account** |
 |----------------------|--------------------|